juaco77/sp19-516-136/project-report/report.md

 ---

 ## Project Documentation
-The purpose of this project is to learn about features available in Azure's Python libraries to manage Virtual Machines.
+The purpose of this project is to learn about features available in Azure's Python libraries to manage Virtual Machines as well as Storage.

 ## Scope
 This document will walk you through every step needed to leverage Azure's Python Libraries